Hep C Treatments

 WHAT IF YOU HAVE A BLEEDING DISORDER?

-HFA has had discussions with the Australian Haemophilia Centre Directors’ Organisation (AHCDO) and hepatitis and HIV/HCV co-infection specialists:
+This is the advice HFA has had from discussions with the Australian Haemophilia Centre Directors’ Organisation (AHCDO) and hepatitis and HIV/HCV co-infection specialists:

 Don’t wait for warning signs of liver disease.
 If you haven’t already had treatment, make your appointment now!

 - Don’t know where to start?
 Ask your Haemophilia Treatment Centre for a referral